jhackett1/wp-geo-search/README.md

 You can use it to power location-aware apps, such as showing a user results near them.

+[Nominatim](https://nominatim.org/)'s service is used for geocoding location searches.

 ## 🔎 Using it in a query

 Adding a `geo_query` parameter to WP_Query will add a "distance" column to the returned results, provided they have the right metadata.